 A Revolution is Happening!

-A powerful, exciting educational transformation is about to take place in the beauty industry.
-Starting fall 2020, Mesa Community College, in partnership with the iconic beauty house of L’Oreal and Arizona’s legendary Rolfs Salons of the Future, will be offering the first-ever college degree designed to help you deliver innovative, intelligent client beauty experiences while offering the knowledge for you to earn the financial rewards your talent deserves.
+A powerful, exciting educational transformation is taking place in the beauty industry.
+Mesa Community College, in partnership with the iconic beauty house of L’Oreal and Arizona’s legendary ROLFS Salons of the Future, is offering the first-ever college degree designed to help you deliver innovative, intelligent client beauty experiences while offering the knowledge to earn the financial rewards your talent deserves.

 If you already have your cosmetology license and if you can answer yes to any of these questions then you are ready to be a part of the movement that will redefine the beauty industry in a profound way:

-- Are you ready to be the beauty professional of tomorrow?
+• Are you ready to enjoy a promising career as a beauty professional of tomorrow?

 Magnify Your Beauty Career